mh720/check_mk-scaleio/README.md

 ### A check script for ScaleIO that outputs in check_mk / nagios format

-The scripts will hunt through a list of servers to find the current primary MDM, on which "scli" commands will be executed and the output parsed and formatted into nagios/check_mk format.
+The script will hunt through a list of servers to find the current primary MDM, on which "scli" commands will be executed and the output parsed and formatted into nagios/check_mk format.
 This includes overall status of the cluster, SDS health and usage, including block device errors, SDC attachment and bandwidth usage.

 ## Requirements: